VIDIUN/vdp/plugins/omniturePlugin/docs/readme.txt

 advantages:
 very dynamicly.
-Can get access to every exposed data from the KDP, including custom flashvars (this is very important, cause if the page holds some information it is very easy to pass it to the Omniture through the binding).
+Can get access to every exposed data from the VDP, including custom flashvars (this is very important, cause if the page holds some information it is very easy to pass it to the Omniture through the binding).
 Up to 9 Evars and event props per single event